 How do populations of neurons work together to generate a coherent perception of the world?

-I am currently a postdoctoral fellow with Anne Churchland at CSHL, using electrophysiology and ethological behaviors to understand multisensory circuits.
-We are thinking critically about how to best design rodent behavioral paradigms and leverage cutting edge technology in studies of decision-making (Juavinett, Erlich, & Churchland 2018).
+As a postdoctoral fellow with Anne Churchland at CSHL, I used electrophysiology and ethological behaviors to understand multisensory circuits.
+In collaboration with our undergraduate intern, George Bekheet, we developed a system to use and reuse Neuropixels probes in freely moving mice (bioRxiv, 2018).
+We also thought critically about how to best design rodent behavioral paradigms and leverage cutting edge technology in studies of decision-making (Juavinett, Erlich, & Churchland, 2018).

 My doctoral research with Ed Callaway at the Salk Institute investigated cell types and circuits in the visual cortex of mice.
 I employed in vivo intrinsic signal imaging, 2p calcium imaging, optogenetics, extracellular electrophysiology, and various tracing methods.
 My dissertation research showed that mice have visual areas that can compute complex motion (Juavinett & Callaway, 2015), and that genetically- and hodologically-defined cell types in layer 5 of visual cortex are functionally different (Kim, Juavinett, et al., 2015).
 In addition, I developed protocols to use intrinsic signal imaging to automatically draw borders between mouse visual areas (Juavinett et al., 2017).